 An adult patient with an endotracheal tube

-As mentioned in a previous blog, the American Association for Respiratory Care released “Clinical Practice Guidelines for Endotracheal Suctioning of Mechanically Ventilated Patients with Artificial Airways 2010.”
-According to these guidelines there are some key points to keep in mind:
+As mentioned in a previous SSCOR blog, the American Association for Respiratory Care released clinical practice guidelines for endotracheal suctioning of mechanically ventilated patients with artificial airways.
+Here are some key points from those guidelines you should keep in mind:

-- Select the .
-The appropriate sized catheter should be no bigger in diameter than one-half the diameter of the endotracheal tube (American Association for Respiratory Care, 2010)..
+- Select the correct catheter size.
+The appropriately sized catheter should be no bigger in diameter than one-half the diameter of the endotracheal tube.
 Shallow suctioning is recommended over deep suctioning.
 In shallow suctioning the catheter is advanced to a depth that is equivalent to the length of the ET tube plus the adapter.
-Compared to deep suctioning, shallow suctioning appears to lead to less adverse events and decreases mucosal trauma (AARC, 2010).
+Compared to deep suctioning, shallow suctioning appears to lead to less adverse events and decreases mucosal trauma.

 - Use closed suctioning for patients who are receiving high amounts of FiO2 or PEEP so as not to disrupt oxygenation and ventilation.
-This may lead to less lung derecruitment (AARC, 2010).
+This may lead to less lung derecruitment.

-- Suction using sterile technique for less than 15 seconds and only when secretions are present (AARC, 2010).
+- Suction using sterile technique for less than 15 seconds and only when secretions are present.

 A non-intubated adult patient

-- Use a sterile, flexible multi-eyed catheter that is lubricated with water based lubricant or normal saline (AARC, 2004)
+- Use a sterile, flexible multi-eyed catheter that is lubricated with water based lubricant or normal saline.

 - Connect the catheter to an appropriate vacuum source, such as in-wall suction or a portable suction machine.
-Use the regulator to set the negative pressure to an appropriate level, no higher than 150 mm Hg for adults according to the AARC.
-Do not suction for longer than 15 seconds (AARC.
-2004).
+Use the regulator to set the negative pressure to an appropriate level, no higher than 150 mm Hg for adults.
+Do not suction for longer than 15 seconds .

-- Consider a nasopharyngeal airway if frequent nasopharyngeal suction is anticipated (AARC, 2004).
+- Consider a nasopharyngeal airway if frequent nasopharyngeal suction is anticipated .

 An intubated neonate

-Managing the airway of a newly born infant can be extra challenging, and the AARC also sets forth some recommendations for suctioning a neonate.
+Managing the airway of a newly born infant can be extra challenging.

-- Use a suction catheter with a diameter that is less than 70% of the diameter of the endotracheal tube (AARC, 2010).
+- Use a suction catheter with a diameter that is less than 70% of the diameter of the endotracheal tube.

-- Neonates should be receive a 10% increase from their baseline FiO2 prior to and after suctioning (AARC, 2010).
+- Neonates should receive a 10% increase from their baseline FiO2 prior to and after suctioning.

-- Use of closed suction and avoiding disconnecting from the ventilator is suggested for all neonates (AARC, 2010).
+- Use of closed suction and avoiding disconnecting from the ventilator is suggested for all neonates.

 It is clear that as your patients change, so will your suction strategies.
 An awareness of these differences will ensure that you provide your patients with the safest and most effective methods of airway clearance.